-If your guitar has humbucker-sized mountings, yet you dream of the sounds of a P-90 or a Strat, the Seymour Duncan SHPR-1s P-Rails can make this a reality.
+If your guitar has humbucker-sized mountings, yet you dream of the sounds of a P-90 or a Strat, the SHPR-1s P-Rails can make this a reality.

 Some might say: “well, why don’t you just put a P-90 or a Strat pickup in the guitar?”

-A: Because some folks cannot or do not want to make such a change.
-A perfect example would be a Les Paul or SG, which if already routed for a humbucker, is not a good candidate for further cutting.
+Answer: because some folks cannot or do not want to make such a change.
+Perfect examples would be a Les Paul or SG.
+These, if already routed for a humbucker, are not good candidates for further cutting.

 Keep in mind that you will need to get jiggy with a mini-toggle switch (double-pole / double-throw is probably your best bet) and a soldering iron.
-But let’s assume you are, or you know someone trustworthy who is.
+But let’s assume you can, or you know someone trustworthy to turn to.
 Once you pop these babies in and wire ‘em up, you are in for some pretty fun stuff.
 P-90 kinda stuff, Stratty bell-like charm, and fun combinations of both are on the menu.
-Of course if you play a Les Paul Jr or a Strat, when then… duh!
-But if you are stuck with a mucho-macho humbucker-focused guitar and really want to get these two classic sounds under your fingertips, the Seymour Duncan SHPR-1s P-Rails are a brilliant product that kill two birds with one stone.
+Of course, if you play a Les Paul Jr or a Strat, well then… duh!
+But if you are stuck with a mucho-macho humbucker-focused guitar and really want to get these two classic sounds under your fingertips, the Seymour Duncan SHPR-1s P-Rails set is a brilliant product that kills two birds with one stone.